The-Intern-Project/site/_posts/2013-07-15-hackathon-calendar-fall-2013.md

 Reasons to go: Rutgers CS students are an unbelievably creative bunch.
 They've been throwing this event since 2011, and they're a solid bunch.

-- Nov 8-10: [HackPrinceton](http://hackprinceton.com) Princeton NJ 24 hours.
+- Nov 8-10: [HackPrinceton](http://hackprinceton.com) Princeton NJ 48 hours.

 Reasons to go: Since 2011.
 Featuring a dedicated Hardware Hack Track and what is apparently an unbelievable gorges campus.

 Not yet scheduled for the fall:
 -------------------------------

-- [HackNY](http://theinternproject.com/hackathons/): New York, NY.
-TBA, probably in October/November.

-Organized by HackNY, a non-profit by professors from Columbia & NYU dedicated to keeping hackers off the (Wall) Street.
-Every semester since 2010, so this would be v8.
-Great hacker community and a chance to see New York at 5AM when you throw your hands up and wander around looking for doughnuts.

 - …and probably others I haven't heard of.
 Let us know at wearetheinternproject@gmail.com